dev-alianwar/express-typescript/README.md

 # express-typescript
-Nodejs express power project with typescript
+This is a boilerplate to start Nodejs express power project with typescript